 The United Methodist Higher Education Foundation also offers scholarships for those attending United Methodist-related institutions of higher education.
 Their website is www.umhef.org.
 The same minimum criteria exists for both agencies: you must have been a member of a local UMC for at least one year, and be enrolled full-time in an accredited institution of higher education.
 But beyond that there may be other criteria for specific scholarships.
 The application period is generally Jan.
 1 - March 1 for scholarship distribution that fall.

 Other specialized scholarships available are:

 The Gertrude Boyd Crane Scholarship gives financial assistance for graduate study to women of the Oregon-Idaho Annual Conference for use in a church-related vocation.
-The award is administered by the Oregon-Idaho Annual Conference United Methodist Women.
+The award is administered by the Oregon-Idaho Annual Conference United Women in Faith.
 For more information go to www.umoi.org/cranescholarship.
-Application deadline is generally May 1st of each year.

 And your home church may also award a scholarship – check with the church office of your local congregation!